LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 .. _flag_naming:

 ``naming(Option)``
-   Controls warnings about predicate names and variable names.
-The official coding guidelines advise using underscores for predicate names and camel case variable names.
+   Controls warnings about entity, predicate, and variable names.
+The official coding guidelines advise using underscores for entity and predicate names and camel case variable names.
 Additionally, variable names should not differ only on case.
 Possible option values are ``warning`` and ``silent`` (the usual default due to the curent limitation to ASCII names and the computational cost of the checks).

 Optional features compilation flags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^